Why Intern at Educational Testing Service?

 Interns in this eight-week program participate in research under the guidance of an ETS mentor.
 Each intern is required to give a brief presentation about the project at the conclusion of the internship.
-The internship is carried out in the ETS offices in Princeton, N.J., in one of the following research areas:
+The internship is carried out in the ETS offices in Princeton, N.J.
+This year, projects may be conducted in the following research areas:

 Research Area 3: Modeling and Analyzing Examinee Response Processes

 The move from paper-based to digitally-based assessments is expanding opportunities to more fully understand the approach examinees engage in when responding to the questions in a test by capturing “process data.”
 Process data refer to behaviors that examinees use while testing and reflect different elements of test-taking behavior, such as the number of key strokes, the time spent on a test item or task, eye movement on a reading passage, interactions with stimulus materials, and the use of resources and tools.
 Such data hold the promise of developing a better understanding of students’ thought processes and strategies as part of testing.
 Research in this area focuses on modeling and analyzing examinee response process data for investigating item and task features, and evaluating examinee behavior to target assessment purposes and for validating score meaning.